North Peachtree Traffic Calming

-In October, the neighborhood submitted a petition to the city showing that 73% of the affected households were in favor of the proposed traffic calming measures.
-As a result, a Resolution to create a Traffic Calming District will be presented to the City Council on November 14, 2016, for their approval.
-If approved, construction for this project is anticipated to begin in the Spring of 2017.
+In October 2016, the neighborhood submitted a petition to the city showing that 73% of the affected households were in favor of the proposed traffic calming measures.
+As a result, a Resolution to create a Traffic Calming District was approved by the City Council in November 2016.
+Construction for this project is anticipated to begin in the Summer of 2017.

 For more information on the city's Traffic Calming Policy or to find out how to start the process in your neighborhood, a link to the policy may be found under the "Documents" heading of this page.

 A final petition was submitted to the city with 73% of the affected residents in favor of the proposed traffic calming plan.